History of slavery in Alaska

-The Haida and Tlingit tribes held slaves.
+The history of slavery in Alaska differs from that of the other states that comprise the United States since Alaska became part of the United States after slavery was abolished in 1865.
+Nonetheless, slavery was practiced in Alaska by some groups of Alaska Natives, by the Russian colonists and fur traders.
+After Alaska became part of the United States, there are accounts of the de facto enslavement of Alaska Natives by european colonists and the United States Government.

+The Haida, Tlingit, and Tsimshian tribes practiced chattel slavery.
+This lasted until at least 1886 when an enslaved man, Sah Quah, appeared in a court in Sitka requesting papers for his freedom from his enslaver, Nah-Ki-Klan, a Tlingit man in Sitka.

-"In re SAH QUAH."
-District Court, D. Alaska.
-May 8, 1886.
-31 F. 327 Judge Dawson, holding; "The life of the slave is entirely at the disposal of his master or his mistress, and it has been customary among them to kill one or more slaves on the death of a master, or on the happening of some other event, such as the completion of a new house.
+"The life of the slave is entirely at the disposal of his master or his mistress, and it has been customary among them to kill one or more slaves on the death of a master, or on the happening of some other event, such as the completion of new house.
 Boring the ears, or putting out an eye, of a slave, or some other mode of marking the flesh, has been and is now a custom with some of the families of these people.
 The evidence shows that the object of such mutilation is to impress upon the slaves their inferiority, and render their humiliation complete; that they are believers in witchcraft, and that, when a spirit of insubordination becomes manifest on the part of the slaves, the juggler is called upon, and that he, by exorcisms and magical incantations, pretends to drive out the rebellious spirits, and the slaves are compelled to submit."